Dataenthusiast23/LITA_CAPSTONE_PROJECT/README.md

 ### Project Overview
 ---
-This project involves analysing customer data for a subscription service to identify segments and trends.The goal is to understand customer behaviour, track subscription types and identify key trends in cancellations and renewals
+This project involves analysing customer data for a subscription service to identify segments and trends.
+The goal is to understand customer behaviour, track subscription types and identify key trends in cancellations and renewals

 ### Data Source